 - Federal Work Study student at a participating university

 - Candidate for a Bachelor’s or Master’s degree with an interest in art or Art History

 - Excellent interpersonal skills, with a desire to work in a customer service environment

-- Ability to commit to a year-long position, consisting of 15 hours per week, primarily on the weekends and in the evenings
+- Ability to commit to a year-long position (fall and spring semester), consisting of 10 hours per week, including a mandatory weekend shift

 - Experience working in a customer service environment a plus